-Onychomycosis is the medical name for a fungal nail infection.
+Onychomycosis is the medical name for fungal nail infection.
 It causes the nail to become thickened and discoloured, turning white, black, yellow or green.
 As the infection progresses the nail may become brittle, with pieces of nail breaking off.
 It can affect all or part of the nail and can affect one or more nails.
 Fungal nail infections are four times more common in toenails than fingernails and also become more common as you get older.
-In some cases the infection can cause pain and discomfort if it is not treated, although this is rare.
+In some cases, the infection can cause pain and discomfort if it is not treated, although this is rare.

 Athlete’s foot is a fungal skin infection usually affecting the skin between the toes.
 About a third of people with athlete’s foot will develop a fungal nail infection.

-Fungi grow and thrive easily in warm, damp environments, so an infection is more likely to occur after wearing trainers for long periods or if you often have hot, sweaty feet.
+Fungi grow and thrive easily in warm, damp environments, so infection is more likely to occur after wearing trainers for long periods or if you often have hot, sweaty feet.

 You're more likely to develop a fingernail infection if your job involves a lot of hand washing or your hands are in water for long periods of time.
 This is because the skin at the base of your nail can become damaged and is more likely to become infected.